Ericsson/dataplanebook/src/glossary.rst

       functions, may safely be called by multiple threads simultaneously.

+   Multiprocessing
+      In the context of operating systems, multiprocessing refers to the ability to run multiple processes on multiple CPU cores, in term:`parallell`.

+      In the context of CPU architecture, multiprocessing is what a multiprocessor (e.g., a :term:`SMP` system) does.

    Multitasking
       Multitasking is the ability of an operating system to :term:`concurrently <Concurrency>` executing multiple task.
 The
       kernel's process scheduler will frequently (by human standards) switch from one task to the other, creating the impression of :term:`parallel <Parallelism>`, even in situations where there are more runnable tasks than there are CPU cores in the system.

+   Multithreading
+      Multithreading is the use of multiple :term:`threads <Operating system thread>` in the same operating system process.

+      As oppposed to threads in different processes, all threads in the same process shared the same memory.
+Even data that is generally considered thread-private, such as the stack and data in :term:`thread-local storage <TLS>`, is accessible to other threads as well.

    Mythical Man-Month
       In the book titled *The Mythical Man-Month: Essays on Software